Lapin0t/grothendieck-cern/README.md

 a sophisticated and comprehensive knowledge of the natural phenomena within these artificial ecosystems.
 To achieve this, they convinced themselves that this could not be achieved within existing academic structures.
-In fact, it wasn't even possible to do it inside closed closed laboratories, it could only be done in the field, because the development of these techniques had to take into account subtle ecological factors that vary enormously from one ecological microsystem to another---of which there are thousands and tens of thousands of
+In fact, it wasn't even possible to do it inside closed laboratories, it could only be done in the field, because the development of these techniques had to take into account subtle ecological factors that vary enormously from one ecological microsystem to another---of which there are thousands and tens of thousands of